locka99/cpp-to-rust-book/features_of_rust/types.md

 `1 == sizeof(char) <= sizeof(short) <= sizeof(int) <= sizeof(long) <= sizeof(long long)`

+So basically you *cannot* tell how big any type is other than a `short` is at least as big as a `char` and so on.

+Compilers tend implement a data model which determines the size of types.
 The four common data models in C++ are:

 * LP32 - `int` is 16-bit, `long` and pointers are 32-bit.
-This is an uncommon model, a throw-back to DOS / Windows 3.1
+This is an uncommon model (mostly gone since the days of DOS / Windows 3.1) but it is still used on some Arduino targets.
 * ILP32 - `int`, `long` and pointers are 32-bit.
 Used by Win32, Linux, OS X
 * LLP64 - `int` and `long` are 32-bit, `long long` and pointers are 64-bit.
 Used by Win64
 * LP64 - `int` is 32-bit, `long` / `long long` and pointers are 64-bit.
 Used by Linux, OS X

 As you can see, potentially everything all the way to `long long` could be a single byte, or there could be some other crazy definition.
-In practice however software expects one of the models above.
+In practice software expects one of the models above.

 ### stdint.h / cstdint

 C provides a `<stdint.h>` header that provides unambigious typedefs with length and signedess, e.g. `uint32_t`.
-The equivalent in C++ is `<cstdlib>`.
+The equivalent in C++ is `<cstdint>`.

 If you use the types defined in this header file the types become directly analogous and unambiguous between C/C++ and Rust.